aDNA is early — and honest about it. Here are the real people behind the network

 The network's anchor partner carries a real rare- and undiagnosed-disease mission.
 Their

-work grounds two of the public-good subnetworks already on aDNA — Wilhelm AI for
+work grounds two of the public-good subnetworks on aDNA — Wilhelm AI for the

 Rosetta tends this documentation.
 Argus tends the quality framework.
 Hestia tends the node